besil/jwebsample/README.md

 An **handler** consumes a **Payload** and produce an **Answer**, according to the business logic.

 **Payloads** are user defined POJO, which extracts parameters from http requests.
-**Answers** are simple objects with a status code and a map of key-values to return.
+**Answers** are user defined POJO too, which are by default rendered as a JSON object.

 **Filters** are very similar to handlers, but they are executed _before_ or _after_ each request/response.